 - Now, here is where the ombre comes in.
 Transfer some of your darker nail polish onto a plastic sheet or any other smooth, disposable surface.
 Then dab your sponge in the nail polish and press it onto the ends of your nails.
 Repeat it on every nail.

 Who doesn't love glitter?
-Instead of applying a uniform distribution of sparkles, mix things up by applying it in a gradient.
+Instead of applying a uniform distribution of sparkles, mix things up by applying them in a gradient.
 For this, you can use either glitter nail polish or clear nail polish and loose glitter.
 You can apply both products easily with a sponge.

 For the purple nails in the picture above, I used a very similar technique to that of the two-tone ombre.
 The base coat is a solid purple, and I created a reverse-ombre look by using the sponge to apply glitter at the base of the nail instead of the tip.